-- When motorcycle helmet laws are enforced effectively, wearing of helmets can increase to over 90%. - ➤ The effectiveness of motorcycle helmets in reducing head injuries is in part, a result of the quality of the helmets.
+- When motorcycle helmet laws are enforced effectively, wearing of helmets can increase to over 90%. - The effectiveness of motorcycle helmets in reducing head injuries is in part, a result of the quality of the helmets.
 Requiring helmets to meet a recognized safety standard is important to ensure that helmets can effectively reduce the impact of a collision to the head in the event of a crash.
 (Source: WHO: Global Status Report on Road Safety 2013)

-U/s 129 of the Motor Vehicles Act 1988, every two wheeler rider including pillion rider is required to wear helmet while driving.
+As per section 129 of the Motor Vehicles Act 1988, every two-wheeler rider including pillion rider is required to wear helmet while driving.

-- Use of helmet by two wheeler riders has also been made compulsory in the traffic laws and strict enforcement is being done by Traffic Police besides creating awareness by its Road Safety Education cell.
+Use of helmet by two-wheeler riders has also been made compulsory in the traffic laws and strict enforcement is being done by Traffic Police besides creating awareness by its Road Safety Education cell.
 Yet, lot of people wear helmet only due to fear of prosecution and not for their safety.
-The tendency of people not to wear helmets or wear sub-standard helmets puts the risk of injury. - In the year 2016, 888,941 riders and 396,140 pillion riders were prosecuted by Delhi Traffic Police for not using helmet (Table 8.1).
+The tendency of people to

+- not wear helmets or wear sub-standard helmets puts the rider at risk of injury. - In the year 2017, 1102354 riders and 492192 pillion riders were prosecuted by Delhi Traffic Police for not using helmet (Table 8.1).